zfir-dev/wp-auto-sri/readme.txt

 == Upgrade Notice ==

-= 1.2 =
+= 1.3 =
-This update adds FULL SRI coverage to all dynamic, injected, and non-standard script tags.
-Update recommended for maximum security.
+This update fixes Google reCAPTCHA and Google Fonts breakage by safely excluding dynamic resources that cannot support SRI.
+Highly recommended for all users.